A culturally inspired, uniquely rustic addition

 *Remember that if you make more Roman Clay or mix your buckets you run the risk of the colors not perfectly being matched.
 I was ok with this because I wanted to go for more texture and depth.
 In order to avoid this, however, just make more than you think you will need!

 The most basic answer is a putty knife.
 Other names for this are drywall knife, plastic putty knife, plastic spatula, and joint knife.
-All of these serve the same purpose and can be found at your local hardware store or Home Depot!
+All of these serve the same purpose and can be found at your local hardware store, Home Depot, or Amazon!

 There are companies who make Roman Clay and I did a fair amount of research there.
 The thing was, that you had to chose from a small color palette.
 I’m not a box-me-in kinda gal, so this is when I started experimenting on my own, so I could decide which color I wanted!